techidaily/site-win11-tips/source/_posts/augment-windows-management-with-a-disk-space-analysis-tool.md

  Disk Savvy is a slightly more advanced disk analyzer tool to RidNacs that includes a variety of pie and bar charts for users to view for analyzed folders.
 However, the freely available unregistered version’s file analysis is restricted to a maximum of 500,000 files.
 You’ll need to upgrade the software to its $50 pro version to remove that limitation.
 These are the steps for adding the Disk Savvy tool to File Explorer’s context menu.

-1. Open the[Disk Savvy](https://www.disksavvy.com/downloads.html) download page.
+1. Open the [Disk Savvy](https://www.disksavvy.com/downloads.html) download page.
 2. Click the Win 64-Bit**Download** option for the Disk Savvy v14.7.26 product version.
 3. Double-click**disksavvy\_setup\_v14.7.26\_x64.exe** .
 4. Select**Next** and**I Agree** **to confirm acceptance** of the end user agreement.